sabaPailodze/SabaPailcodeze/README.md

 # 👋 Hello World!
-I'm Saba Pailodze, Georgian Web Developer
+I'm Saba Pailodze, Front End Web Developer.

 👨‍💻 Currently Working at A ticketing and event sales platform called TIKSIT.
-🎓 Student at **Re:educate Bootcamp**, continuously expanding my skills in modern web technologies.
 🚀 Passionate about clean code, design systems, and building products that make an impact.
 🧠 Eager to grow every day as a developer and as a person.